GabrielaFort/irAE_timeline_plots_LLM/README.md

 # irAE Timeline Plotter

-This project uses a local Ollama model to parse oncology patient notes from plain text and generate a timeline of treatments and immune-related adverse events (irAEs) in a Streamlit app.
+This project uses a local Ollama model to parse oncology patient notes and generate per-patient timelines of diseases, treatments, and immune-related adverse events (irAEs) in a Streamlit app.

-The current workflow is:
+The current workflow is a three-step pipeline:

-1. Upload a `.txt` file containing a patient note (from one patient).
+1. **Extract** structured events from a directory of patient `.txt` notes using a local Ollama model (`src/llm_note_parser.py`).
-2. Select a local Ollama model.
+2. **Normalize** the extracted event dates to months-since-first-event per patient (`src/normalize_data.py`).
-3. Let the LLM extract structured events.
+3. **Visualize** the normalized events in a Streamlit app, with a sidebar to switch between patients (`src/app.py`).

-4. Display a Plotly timeline with treatments and irAEs colored differently.
+Extraction and normalization are run once up front from the command line.
+The Streamlit app then reads the pre-computed JSONL, so it does not call the LLM at runtime.

 ## What the app extracts